-The Reggae Spice Company advertises their World Tour Marinade Pack to give people the chance to experience the different ways other cultures and countries use their own versions of curry jerk spices in popular dishes.
+At Reggae Spice Company we advertise the World Tour Marinade Pack to give people the chance to experience the different ways other cultures and countries use their own versions of curry jerk spices in popular dishes.
 Below are some top contenders.

 Singapore Curry Jerk